Kołobrzeg: Piast Poland and conversion

-During his campaigns in the early 12th century, Bolesław III Wrymouth reacquired Pomerania for Poland, and made the local "Griffin" dynasty his vassals.
+During his campaigns in the early 12th century, Bolesław III Wrymouth reacquired Pomerania for Poland, and made the local Griffin dynasty his vassals.
 The stronghold was captured by the Polish army in the winter of 1107/08, when the inhabitants (cives et oppidani) including a duke (dux Pomeranorum) surrendered without resistance.
 A previous Polish siege of the burgh had been unsuccessful; although the duke had fled the burgh, the Polish army was unable to break through the fortifications and the two gates.
 The army had however looted and burned the suburbium, which was not or only lightly fortified.
 The descriptions given by the contemporary chroniclers make it possible that a second, purely militarily used castle existed near the settlement, yet neither is this certain nor have archaeological efforts been able to locate traces thereof.
 In the 12th-century Polish chronicle Gesta principum Polonorum Kołobrzeg was named a significant and famous city.

 During the subsequent Christianization of the area by Otto of Bamberg at the behest of Bolesław, a St. Mary's church was built.
 This marked the first beginnings of German influence in the area.
-After Bolesław's death, as a result of the fragmentation of Poland, the Duchy of Pomerania became independent, before the dukes became vassals of Denmark and the Holy Roman Empire in the late 12th century.
+After Bolesław's death, as a result of the fragmentation of Poland, the Duchy of Pomerania became independent, before the dukes became vassals of Denmark in 1185 and the Holy Roman Empire in 1227.

 Besides St. Mary's, a St. John's church and a St. Petri's chapel were built.

 A painting of the town of Kołobrzeg from the 13th century is located in the Museum of Polish Arms in the city.